-The encyclopedic investment framework of Benjamin Graham — Warren Buffett's mentor — is based on annual data.
-Interim financial statements are also generally unaudited.
+The investment framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on audited data.

 The Value Investing framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on annual data.
 The Graham Number requires the average EPS of the past three years, Earnings and Dividends are checked over periods of 5-20 years, and so on.